-St Mary's students are offered a range of extra curricula activities including:
+St Mary's students are offered a range of extra curricula activities including

-- Instrumental Music Program (Years 4 6) - Junior (Years 1 3) and Senior Choir (Years 4 6) - Makerspace provides opportunities to plan, design, construct and experiment with recycled materials and robotics. - Liturgies and Masses are an important part of the fabric of St Mary's.
+- Instrumental Music Program (Years 4 6) - Junior (Years 1 - 3) and Senior Choir (Years 4 - 6) - Makerspace provides opportunities to plan, design, construct and experiment with recycled materials and Robotics. - Liturgies and Masses are an important part of the fabric of St Mary's.
 They are occasions for gathering in a spiritual and religious capacity when we celebrate the values and virtues of our tradition. - Student Leadership is an important element of the community focus of the school.
 These student leadership groups (CARE) support community events, artistic endeavours, recreational activities and the environmental health of the school. - Camps and excursions are organised for Years 5 and 6 annually.
 These promote qualities such as leadership, independence and interdependence.
-The camps are held at Chaverim Outdoor Education Camp and visiting various educational and cultural sites in Brisbane. - Students can participate in sporting events such as interschool sport, cross country, athletics and Challenge Cup. - Our St Mary's students are offered engagement with regional competitions; including Opti-minds, Technology Discovery Days, Maths Challenge Days, Speech and Music Eisteddfods and participation in the Bundaberg Regional Show when available. - Our participation in the Queensland Premier's Reading Challenge every year.
+The camps are held at Chaverim Outdoor Education Camp (Year 5) and visiting various educational and cultural sites in Brisbane (Year 6). - Students can participate in sporting events and competitions such as interschool sport, cross country, athletics, swimming and Challenge Cup.

+- Our St Mary's students are offered engagement with regional competitions such as Music Eisteddfods. - St Mary's students participate in the Queensland Premier's Reading Challenge, National Simultaneous Storytime, Life Education each year.